TrustLevel/Cardano-DeFi-Smart-Contracts/README.md

 ## **Structure of the Repository**

+- **/templates**: This directory contains the templates (including logic and definitions) for each smart contracts.

-- **/contracts**: This directory contains the Aiken contract files for each of the six smart contracts.
+- **/contracts**: This directory will contains the Aiken contract files for each of the six smart contracts.
   - `CollateralManagement.aiken`
   - `IssuanceRedemption.aiken`
   - `PriceOracle.aiken`